hacs/documentation/source/docs/use/my.md

 description: 'Creating a My link to a HACS repository'
 ---

 **Home Assistant My links** can be used to link directly to a repository inside HACS.
-This is used for example, to share a link on Discord or to bookmark it.
+This is used, for example, to share a link on Discord or to bookmark it.
 My links work for both default and custom repositories.

 ## To create a My link using a hotkey